 For instance, you are a customer of a bank and the bank provides services to you.
 A service level agreement between you and the bank describes the services provided and the service levels at which they will be provided.
 For example, the bank will allow you to withdraw money from an ATM and the transaction will last no longer than 10 seconds.
 That is an example of a service level agreement and it is part of service level management.

-There are three types of service level agreements that can be documented.
+There are three types of SLAs that can be documented.
 Before defining ITIL service level requirements and agreeing on the service levels through SLA, the most appropriate SLA structure must be designed.
 Depending on the services that will be provided to a customer or business, an SLA structure is designed that fits the purpose.
 Service level agreements are usually signed during the ITIL service design stage of the ITIL lifecycle.

 Service Level SLA